Tools and resources to help your company expand globally

 Non-resident and foreign beneficiaries are only taxable on their Argentine-source income.

-Foreign beneficiaries working temporarily in Argentina for no more than six months during the year, who earn income through either the visual or performing arts or another profession, are subject to a final income tax rate of 24.5% (35% on assumed profit of 70% of gross income) to be withheld by the local payer.
+Foreign beneficiaries working temporarily in Argentina for up to six months in a year, earning income from visual or performing arts or other professions, are subject to income tax at a rate of 24.5% (35% on an assumed profit of 70% of gross income), withheld by the local payer.
+Different tax rates may apply depending on the type of income.

 Capital Tax Rate